totallynotcory/materialdesigncourseapp/README.md

 Project built for the Udacity Android Nanodegree

 ##Features:
-Through this project, you will:
+Goals of this Project:

-Understand the fundamentals of Android design.
+* Understand the fundamentals of Android design.
-Apply Material Design guidelines to an mobile application.
+* Apply Material Design guidelines to an mobile application.
-Separate an interface into surfaces.
+* Separate an interface into surfaces.
-Effectively use transitions and motion.
+* Effectively use transitions and motion.